trayldev/structure-todo-list-project/README.md

 This project was designed to help you build a small React/Express todo list project that you can expend on and deploy to [Structure](https://structure.sh).
 We will go through setting up React, WebPack, Babel, and Express from scratch.
 We will build a basic API with Express, which our React project will interact with.

 # Part 1: Basic Hello World React App

 ## Environment Setup

-Let's start by installing .
+Let's start by installing what we need..
 For this project, our only dependency is [Structure](https://structure.sh).

 ```
 pip install structure